srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   <figcaption>Underlay IPv6 Link Local eBGP sessions</figcaption>
 </figure>

+With eBGP unnumbered peers feature it is easy to setup BGP-based underlay connectivity between the leaf and spine switches while leveraging BGP's high scalability and proven resiliency.

+!!!tip inline end
+    Configuration applied to the fabric nodes can be found in [config directory](https://github.com/srl-labs/srl-k8s-anycast-lab/tree/main/configs) of a lab repo.

 Through eBGP the loopback/system IP addresses are exchanged between the leaves, making it possible to setup iBGP sessions for the overlay EVPN services that are consumed by the k8s nodes and clients:

+### Overlay Networking

+To deploy EVPN services on top of the IP fabric we need to peer all leaves in our datacenter/pod with each other.
+Due to the potential scale of the network, it is not practical to establish full mesh iBGP sessions between all leaves.
+Instead, we will use the Spine switches running in a Route Reflector mode to reduce the number of iBGP sessions required to establish full connectivity between all leaves.

+With this configuration, each leaf switch will establish an iBGP session with each spine switch and the spine switches will exchange the routes learned from the leaves with each other.
+This way, all leaves will learn the routes from all other leaves without the need to establish iBGP sessions with each other.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":0,"zoom":1.7,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-k8s-anycast-lab/main/images/fabric_ibgp.drawio"}'></div>
   <figcaption>Overlay iBGP EVPN sessions</figcaption>
 </figure>

-### Overlay Networking

-To enable network connectivity between the nodes of the k8s cluster we create a routed network - `ip-vrf-1` - implemented as a distributed L3 EVPN service running on the leaf switches.
+To connect k8s nodes and external clients with the IP fabric we create a routed network - `ip-vrf-1` - implemented as a distributed L3 EVPN service running on the leaf switches.
 Two subnets are configured for this network to interconnect k8s nodes and emulated clients:

 * k8s nodes subnet: 192.168.1.0/24
 * clients subnet: 192.168.2.0/24